rstacruz/css-condense/README.md

 Well, yes.
 You want a safe approach?
 Go with [YUI Compressor](http://developer.yahoo.com/yui/compressor/).

-But hey, css-condense tries its best to make assumptions to ensure no (or the least amount of) breakage.
+But hey, css-condense tries its best to make assumptions to ensure that no breakage (or at least minimal breakage) will happen.

 For instance, consolidating media queries can go wrong in this case: